pzelnip/www.codependentcodr.com/Readme.md

 Python dependencies I have for security vulnerabilities.
 This is also enforced by my CI pipeline (no merges if vulnerability found).

+For the record, this actually now happens on the [codependentcodrbase image](https://github.com/pzelnip/codependentcodrbase) rather than in this repo.

 ### AWS CLI

 Instead of `s3cmd` (which is what the generated `Makefile` uses), I changed to use the